Have you noticed a theme among a number of early articles on The Influence?

 An estimated eight million Americans are constipated due to prescribed narcotic painkillers.
 Compared with this huge number, relatively few become addicted.

-Consider that whereas fewer than two out of a thousand Americans over age 26 use heroin, more than 20 times that rate, 5% of middle age Americans, are using prescription painkillers.
+Consider that whereas fewer than two out of a thousand Americans over age 26 use heroin, more than 20 times that rate, 5 percent of middle-aged Americans, are using prescription painkillers.
 At some point in our lives, most of us will use such a painkiller.
 What keeps most of us from becoming addicted to “addictive” drugs?

 None of us seeks to deny the real harms that are associated with drugs and addiction.
 But any realistic, proportional assessment of these subjects must acknowledge that most use is not problematic—as demonstrated, for example, by figures from the UN Office on Drugs and Crime, and many other sources.

-So why do you think we are bombarded with negative stories about illicit “addictive” drug use, while we are protected from learning that most such drug use (Carl Hart estimates 80-90%) is normal and non-problematic?
+So why do you think we are bombarded with negative stories about illicit “addictive” drug use, while we are protected from learning that most such drug use (Carl Hart estimates 80-90 percent) is normal and non-problematic?
 And how does this bias affect how we think about and deal with drugs?

 These are critical questions—and ones that future articles on The Influence will address.